sensethenlove/loop-backwards/README.md

 ### 🕉 Description
-Loop an array backwards, calback provides the current item & a splice function that removes elements from DOM if splice is called on a DOM element and/or removes item from array if item is not a DOM elements
+Loop an array backwards, calback provides the current item & a splice function that removes elements from DOM if splice is called on a DOM element and/or removes item from array if item is not a DOM element

 ### 💞 Install